Learn this critical concept. Live it every day if you find it useful.

 Or if you believe yourself to be an Exaholic and would like to include an affirmation then:

 “My name is [Username] and I am an Exaholic.
 It’s been (one) day since I have initiated contact with my ex.”

 So why is it that we declare not initiating contact versus no contact at all.
 The reason is simple.
 We can only be responsible for our own actions, not that of the other person.
 We cannot be sure that we won’t by chance pick up the phone, only to hear that person’s voice on the other end.
 Also, often times there are practical matters that require contact.
-This is especially true for divorced Exaholics, separated Exaholics, Exaholics with children, etc. By avoiding initiation of contact, we are doing our best.
-In the event we must contact an ex due to family or business matters simply add “for non-business or legal reasons”
+This is especially true for divorced Exaholics, separated Exaholics, Exaholics with children, etc. In the event we must contact an ex due to family or business matters simply add “for non-business or legal reasons”

 On our thirtieth day the above sentence will look like this: